Relintai/pandemonium_engine_docs/tutorials/introduction/introduction_to_godot.md

 What can the engine do?
 -----------------------

-Godot was initially developed in-house by an Argentinan game studio.
+Pandemonium was initially developed in-house by an Argentinan game studio.
 Its development started in 2001, and the engine was rewritten and improved tremendously since its open-source release in 2014.

-Some examples of games created with Godot include Ex-Zodiac and Helms of Fury.
+Some examples of games created with Pandemonium include Ex-Zodiac and Helms of Fury.

 ![](img/introduction_ex_zodiac.png)

 ![](img/introduction_helms_of_fury.jpg

-As for applications, the open-source pixel art drawing program Pixelorama is powered by Godot, and so is the voxel RPG creator RPG in a box.
+As for applications, the open-source pixel art drawing program Pixelorama is powered by Pandemonium, and so is the voxel RPG creator RPG in a box.

 ![](img/introduction_rpg_in_a_box.png)